beet-software/dorm/docs/docs/quickstart/generate-a-showcase.md

 run on the host, so browser access and hot reload remain part of the normal Flutter workflow.

-Flutter profiles require Flutter **3.47.1 or newer**.
-This requirement comes from the `build_runner`/analyzer dependency chain used by the generated project; pure Dart profiles are not affected.
+Flutter profiles require a Flutter SDK compatible with the generated project and its `build_runner`/analyzer dependency chain.
+Pure Dart profiles are not affected.

 ## Run the Firebase profile locally